 A new approach to fishing

 Wild Salmon Center supports new collaboration between Sakhalin’s leading fishing companies and local conservation groups in preventing poaching, protecting habitat, and monitoring development impacts on salmon fisheries.
-Currently, we are helping partners develop a Wild Salmon Territory, in which fishermen would commit to combat poaching, eliminate in-river fishing, and keep the region hatchery free.
+Currently, we are helping partners develop a Wild Salmon Territory, in which fishermen would commit to combat poaching and eliminate in-river fishing.